kolergy/agent_bean/README.md

 Some of the code has been developped with the help of aider: https://github.com/paul-gauthier/aider (at the beginning while the code was less than 8k tokens)

 ## Curent capabilities:
-The agent Bean is currently capable of the following:
+The Agent Bean is currently capable of the following:

-- **Action Execution**: Agent Bean can perform various actions.
-The actions are defined in the setings file and can be easily extended. curently implemented actions:
+- [x] **Action Execution**: Agent Bean can perform various actions.
+The actions are defined in the settings file and can be easily extended.
+Currently implemented actions:
    - **Free**: free text query
    - **Summarize**: generate a summary of the provided text
    - **Search**: perform a search on the net